ateeducacion/omeka-s-ThreeDViewer/README.md

    - Left-click and drag to rotate the model
    - Right-click and drag to pan
    - Scroll to zoom in and out
-4. The module settings allow administrators to customize the default display options
+4. The module settings allow administrators to customize the default display options, including switching between the built-in
+   `model-viewer.js` integration or the experimental Babylon.js renderer.
+When Babylon.js is enabled you can choose camera behaviors, lighting presets, an environment ground/skybox, and opt-in WebXR (VR/AR) support for capable browsers.

 ## Local Development with Docker